 It was one of my favourite books, as a kid.
 Luckily it is part of the Hungarian education system as a mandatory read, so this is how I had met first time with this amazing story.
 And later I re-read it again, it was not an obligation anymore, not for homework, just for my own pleasure.
 I remember my Mum as well was a big fan of this book.
 We even went to the theatre to watch it as a play.
 I simply loved it, they brought it to live as some kind of musical, it was fantastic, I still remember the refrain: “Én vagyok Don Quijote, La Mancha lovagja…” of course it was in Hungarian for us, meaning “I am Don Quijote, the Knight of La Mancha”… And yes, of course I have seen some movie remakes out of the book, and I think for a lifetime I closed this story and its heroes into my heart then.
+This was to travel to Quijote windmills.

 Yes, you could have already guessed, why I´m writing about a book related to the region La Mancha, to the windmills, yes-yes, because our next destination within Vuelta a España was “La Tierra de los Gigantes”, meaning “The land of the Giants”…